-During the three months ended March 31, 2012, the Company issued common stock and warrants and obtained net cash proceeds in the aggregate of \$4,387,895.
+During the six months ended June 30, 2012, the Company issued common stock and warrants and obtained net cash proceeds in the aggregate of \$4,387,895.
 In addition, \$1,925,000 in previously issued notes were exchanged for common stock and warrants (see Note 6).
-The Company expects that cash used in operations will increase significantly over the next several years and it is the Company's intent to raise additional capital to complete the development and commercialization of its current product candidates through equity or debt financing; however the Company does not have any commitments or definitive or binding arrangements for such funds.
+The Company expects that cash used in operations will increase significantly over the next several years and it is the Company's intent to raise additional capital to complete the development and commercialization of its current product candidates through equity or debt financing.
 There can be no assurance that such funds, if available at all, can be obtained on terms reasonable to the Company.
 If the Company is unsuccessful in raising additional capital it will need to reduce costs and operations substantially.